Brent Belke

 Composer Brent Belke has a unique background.
 As a co-founder of the catalystic skate-punk band SNFU, Belke played on the 1985 debut ...And No One Else Wanted to Play (winner of the 2022 Polaris Heritage Prize), plus 5 more albums released on BYO Records and Epitaph.

-He has a long history of working with director Mina Shum on theatrical features, including NFB documentary Ninth Floor that premiered at the Toronto International Film Festival (TIFF) in 2015 and was a Leo nominee for Best Musical Score in a Documentary Program.
-His recent work for Martha won a 2021 Leo Award and his music was heard at the premiere of Without You at the 2021 Vancouver Int'l Film Festival (VIFF).
+He has a long history of working with director Mina Shum on theatrical features, including NFB documentary ‘Ninth Floor’ that premiered at the Toronto International Film Festival (TIFF) in 2015 and was a Leo nominee for Best Musical Score in a Documentary Program.
+His most recent film, ‘Can I Get a Witness?’, premiered at TIFF2024.